quicwg/base-drafts/draft-ietf-quic-transport.md

 given range is not safe.

-Endpoints MAY choose to reduce the risk of request forgery by not including values from NEW_TOKEN frames in Initial packets or by only sending non-probing frames in packets prior to completing address validation.
+Endpoints MAY choose to reduce the risk of request forgery by not including values from NEW_TOKEN frames in Initial packets or by only sending probing frames in packets prior to completing address validation.
 Note that this might not constrain some attacks as it does not prevent an attacker from using the Destination Connection ID field.